gregorbj/Archive-VisionEval/README.md

 ```
 library("shiny")
-library("shinyFiles")
-runGitHub( "gregorbj/VisionEval", subdir="sources/VEGUI")
+runGitHub("gregorbj/VisionEval", subdir="sources/VEGUI")
 ```
+  3. The VE GUI should launch in your browser
-  3. Navigate to the VERPAT run_model.R script in the copy of this repository on your computer
+  4. Click "Select Scenario Script" and navigate to the VERPAT run_model.R script in your local repository
-  4. Run the model
+  5. Click "Run" and then "Run Model Script" to run the VERPAT model

-For those new to R, we recommend installing [R Studio](https://www.rstudio.com/home/).
+For those new to R, we recommend installing [R Studio](http://www.rstudio.com).